tecolicom/actions-install-and-archive/README.md

 ![actions-install-and-archive](https://github.com/tecoli-com/actions-install-and-archive/actions/workflows/test.yml/badge.svg)

-This GitHub action execute given `command` for `target`, and archive installd files.
+This GitHub action execute given `command` for `target`, and archive installed files.
 Before installation, an epoch file is made, and any files those have newer timestamp than this epoch file are archived.

 This is a backend action for other series of actions and not supposed